Rural Electrification Agency (REA) Deploys Over 100 Mini-Grids For Inclusive Development In Nigeria In 3 Years

 Distributed by APO Group on behalf of Rural Electrification Agency.

-Meet the REA at COP28: For meetings, invitations to Side Events and opportunities to collaborate at COP28, contact Funmi on [email protected] or Mohammed on [email protected] .
+Meet the REA at COP28: For meetings, invitations to Side Events and opportunities to collaborate at COP28, contact Funmi on ... or Mohammed on ... .

 Join the Conversation: The REA invites you to join the Side Events in person or virtually through this registration link ( ).